Multiple Kernel Representation Learning on Networks: Modeling and Problem Formulation

 Let $\mathbf{M}_{(v,u)}$ be a binary value which equals to $1$ if node $u$ appears in the context of $v$ in any walk.
 Also, let $\mathbf{F}_{(v,u)}$ be $2\cdot \gamma\cdot \#(v)$, where $\#(v)$ indicates the total number of occurrences of node $v$ in the generated walks.
 Setting each term $\mathbf{W}_{(v,u)}$ as the square root of $\mathbf{F}_{(v,u)}$, the objective function in Eq. \eqref{eq:main_obj_func} can be expressed under a random walk-based formulation as follows:

-where each $\textbf{w}\in\mathcal{V}^{L}$ indicates a random walk of length $L$ in the collection $\mathcal{W}$, and $\mathcal{R}(\mathbf{A}, \mathbf{B})$ is the regularization term.
+where each $\textbf{w}\in\mathcal{V}^{L}$ indicates a random walk of length $L$ in the collection $\mathcal{W}$, $\#(v,s)$ denotes the number of appearances of the center and context pairs $(v,s)$ in the collection $\mathcal{W}$, $\left[\cdot\right]$ is the the Iverson bracket, and $\mathcal{R}(\mathbf{A}, \mathbf{B})$ is the regularization term.
+Note that, in the equation above, the last line follows from the fact that $\#(v,s)$ is equal to zero for the pairs which are not center-context, and the term $\sum_{\textbf{w}\in\mathcal{W}}\sum_{l=1}^{L}\sum_{|j|\leq\gamma}^{\gamma}$ traverses all center-context pairs in the collection.
 Matrix $\mathbf{A}$ in Eq. \eqref{eq:objective_without_kernel} indicates the embedding vectors of nodes when they are considered as \textit{centers}; those will be the embeddings that are used in the experimental evaluation.
 The choice of matrix $\mathbf{M}$ and the reformulation of the objective function, offers a computational advantage during the optimization step.
 Moreover, such formulation also allows us to further explore \textit{kernelized} version in order to exploit possible non-linearity of the model.